zacstewart/voici/views/docs.md

 In the future, I plan to make them also a first-order resource so that they can be used to aggregate invoices.
 E.g. "three outstanding invoices for Mr X."

-To delete an existing client from an invoice set the `_delete` parameter to true.
+To delete an existing client from an invoice set the `_destroy` parameter to true.

 ## Schema
 - **name**